glassbead0/hanabi-conventions/Reference.md

   * Bob also knows that if this is a *Bluff*, then Bob should blind-play his *Finesse Position* card immediately.
   * Bob knows that if there is any way that this could be a *Finesse* (the truth), he should **assume that the truth is being told**.
 Thus, Bob knows that it must be a *Finesse* on Cathy and should not blind-play anything.

-### Telling the Difference Between a Finesse and a Bluff (Part 2)

-* With the previous section in mind, let's switch examples and assume that Alice did a clue and then Bob blind-played a card.
-* So secondly, we can consider the case of Bob **after** he has blind-played a card, which also extends to the rest of the team.
-How does everyone know whether Alice did a *Finesse* or a *Bluff* on Bob?
-* The way to find out is to look at **whether the card that blind-played "matches" the clue that was given**.
-If the clue matches, then it is a *Finesse*.
-If the clue did not match, then it is a *Bluff*.
-* If it is ambiguous whether or not the card matches, then the team should **always assume a *Bluff* over a *Finesse***.
-(Note that this is the opposite of the precedence in part 1!)
-* Example 1:
-  * Blue 1 is played on the stacks.
-  * Alice clues Cathy about a blue card.
-  * Bob blind-plays a blue 2.
-  * This must be a *Finesse*, because **blue matches blue**.
-So Cathy should think that she has the blue 3.
-* Example 2:
-  * Blue 1 is played on the stacks.
-  * Alice clues Cathy about a blue card.
-  * Bob blind-plays a red 1.
-  * This must be a *Bluff*, because **red does not match blue**.
-So Cathy should think that she has the one-away from playable blue card, blue 3.
-* Example 3:
-  * Rainbow 1 is played on the stacks.
-  * Alice clues Cathy about a blue card.
-  * Bob blind-plays a rainbow 2.
-  * This must be a *Finesse*, because **blue matches blue**.
-So Cathy should think that she has the rainbow 3.
-* Example 4:
-  * Blue 2 is played on the stacks.
-  * Alice clues Cathy about a 4.
-  * Bob blind-plays the blue 3.
-  * This must be a *Finesse*, because **3 matches 4**.
-So Cathy should think that she has the blue 4.
-* Example 5:
-  * Blue 2 is played on the stacks.
-  * Alice clues Cathy about a 4.
-  * Bob blind-plays the red 1.
-  * This must be a *Bluff*, because **1 does not match 4**.
-So Cathy should think that she has the one-away from playable 4, the blue 4.
-(This is an example of a *Hard Bluff*, which is covered in more detail later.)
-* Example 6:
-  * Nothing is played on the stacks.
-  * Alice clues Cathy about a 4.
-  * Bob blind-plays the red 1.
-  * This **cannot** be a *Bluff*, because there are no one-away from playable 4's.
-So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any card that she wants.
-  * Cathy does not see any other red cards in Bob's hand.
-So Cathy should think that she has the red 4, because that would match the blind-play of a red 1.
-Subsequently, Cathy must have red 2 on her *Finesse Position* and red 3 on her *Second Finesse Position*.

 ### Urgency Principle (How to Tell If Someone Is Finessed)